noir-lang/noir/docs/docs/sdk/usage/account-recovery.md

 ---
-title: Account Recovery
+title: Recover Accounts
 ---

 Recover an Aztec account.

-Aztec allows for recovery of an account for which all of the regsitered spending keys have been lost.
+Aztec allows for recovery of an account for which all of the registered spending keys have been lost.
+The recovering party will still need the account privacy key to decrypt the associated account notes.

 At a high level, what the [RecoverAccountController](./../types/sdk/RecoverAccountController) does is it adds a trusted third party key as a new spending key for the account.
 This trusted third party key can then be used to [add new spending keys](add-spending-keys) to the account.